Alpine Touring Boots Should Make Your Feet Happy

-Once you find the right shell, we slide the liners back in and try the boots on.
+After confirming the shell, it's time to try on the boots!
 When buckling up the boots start with the top buckles and work your way down.
 This helps to set your heel and then the rest of your foot into the proper position in the boot.
-Don't feel it necessary to crank down the lower buckles.
-They should only be finger tight, meaning you should easily be able to close them with one finger.
+Don't feel it necessary to crank down the lower buckles- you should easily be able to close them with one finger.
 If you over tighten these buckles you can cut off circulation on the top of your foot and end up with cold and numb feet.
 The feeling that you are looking for while buckled into an alpine touring boot is confident comfort.
 Secure, but nonrestrictive- the feeling of a firm handshake.
 A great metric for an appropriate fit at this stage is to have your toes gently in contact with the plastic shell of the boot.
 But then flex your knee to the floor [while keeping your foot flat on the ground] while in ski mode.
 If your toes ever-so-slightly pull away from the plastic shell while flexing, that is a well-fit touring boot.

-Once in the boot with it buckled, make sure it is in "ski mode" and check the fit just like you would an Alpine boot.
-When flexing forward into the boot you should have wiggle room in the toe box and when standing upright you should feel your toes against the front of the boot.

-Now the fun part, switch into "walk mode" and walk around the shop.
+Now the fun part, switch the boot into walk mode and walk around the shop.
 How does it feel?
-Don't be concerned with minor pressure points here, those will come out with a heat mold of the liner.
+Don't be concerned with minor pressure points here or there.
+Those will come out with a heat mold of the liner.
 What you're really looking for are major pressure points or any spots you know you couldn't handle if you had to be in the boots for a couple of hours.
 If there are spots you know would be uncomfortable, try on different boots until you find one that is pretty comfortable right out of the box.
-For some really wide feet or bunions, go with the boot that is the most comfortable right out of the box and we will correct the rest during a heat mold of the liner and/or with a punch of the boot shell.
+For some really wide feet or bunions, go with the boot that is the most comfortable right out of the box and we will correct the rest during a heat mold of the liner and/or with a punch of the boot's shell.

-Often we recommend once you find a boot that is comfortable to go out and ski it a couple times.
+Often we recommend once you find a boot that is comfortable to go out and ski it a couple of times.
 First, if the boot does need additional fitting work, you will have a much better idea where problem areas are after doing the real deal versus walking around the shop.
-Second, you may not need a heat mold at all and will get a little longer life out of the liner by not heat molding.
+Second, you may not need a heat mold at all and will get a little longer life out of the liner by not heat molding with certain liners.
 The thicker the liner the more it can change through a heat mold.
-Thin rando race liners generally to not change much during a mold, therefore make sure it is big enough out of the box.
+Thin rando race liners generally do not change much during a mold, therefore make sure it is big enough out of the box.